 A program at Woodside National Historic Site provides your students with a unique hands-on opportunity to learn beyond the classroom.
-Furnished to represent the early 1890’s, the house brings the Victorian era of kerosene lamps, corsets, and wood stoves to life and offers information about William Lyon Mackenzie King, his life and political career.
+Furnished to represent the early 1890’s, the house brings the Victorian era of kerosene lamps, corsets, and wood stoves to life and offers information about William Lyon Mackenzie King, his life, and political career.

-A Trip to the Past, Level: Grade 1
+A Trip to the Past

 This fun, hands-on program uses our puppets, Mr. and Mrs. Atticus, our Old Trunk/New Trunk matching game, and the beautifully illustrated storybook Gert's Trip To The Past to introduce your students to the concept of the past.
 We will then take your students on their own trip to the past in our historic house, where a host of old things waits to be discovered.

-A Child's Celebration of Christmas Past, Level: Grade 2 and up
+A Child's Celebration of Christmas Past

 Our costumed interpreters serve as the "Ghost of Christmas Past," transporting your class back to a late-Victorian Christmas.
 There, your students will discover the decorations, crafts, stories, and traditions that made Christmas in the 1890s such a special time for the Kings and the other citizens of Berlin.